Andrea Jaeger: Tennis career

 At Wimbledon in 1983, Jaeger defeated six-time Wimbledon singles champion Billie Jean King 6–1, 6–1 in a semifinal on Centre Court, which was King's last career singles match at that tournament and her most lopsided singles defeat at Wimbledon.
 Jaeger then lost the final to Navratilova.
-In 2003, Jaeger said that the night before the final, she had a heated argument with her father over practicing and was locked out of her apartment by him.
-Eventually, Jaeger asked Navratilova to convince her father to let her back in.

-Jaeger's career win–loss record against other top players was 3–17 against Evert, 4–11 against Navratilova, 2–8 against Tracy Austin, 6–8 against Hana Mandlíková, and 2–4 against Pam Shriver.

-In an interview in 2003, Jaeger stated that she never was committed to being the top-ranked player in the world and tanked matches to avoid the top spot.
-As she rose toward the top of the game, she started visiting hospitals during tournaments.
-She stated that she found it, in the words of a USA Today columnist, "difficult to reconcile the narrow-minded focus of a top tennis player with her desire to help others."

 Jaeger won eight of the nine singles matches she played for the U.S. in Fed Cup.
-She also won two of the three Wightman Cup singles matches she played for the U.S.
+She also won two of the three Wightman Cup singles matches she played for the U.S., resulting in the U.S. winning Fed Cup and Wightman Cup trophies.

-A major shoulder injury at the age of 19 ended Jaeger's career prematurely in 1985.
-She went to college and obtained a degree in theology and ministry training.
+A major shoulder injury at the age of 19 ended Jaeger's career in 1985.
+Jaeger obtained a degree in theology and ministry training.

+During her career, Jaeger won U.S. $1.4 million in prize money and had endorsement deals with clothing, racket, shoes, watch and fast food restaurants.